 For entrusted loans to customers, they represented loans from the Group to customers through banks in the PRC.
 In an entrusted loan arrangement, the bank entered into loan agreements with the customers.
 The customers repaid the loan to the bank and then the bank returned the principal and accrued interest to the Group.
 While the bank exercises supervision over and receives repayment from the borrower, the bank does not assume any risk of default in repayment by the borrower.
 The maturity date for each loan contract is normally not more than 1 year and the Group has a sole discretion to approve the renewal of loan for another one year.
-As at 31 December 2019, entrusted loans advanced to customers bore interest at fixed rates ranging from 15.6% to 17.4% (2018: 15.6% to 17.4%) per annum.
+As at 31 December 2020, entrusted loans advanced to customers bore interest at fixed rate of 15.6% (2019: ranging from 15.6% to 17.4%) per annum.

-The loans to customers are guaranteed loans or collaterals-backed entrusted loans, the gross amount of entrusted loans based on the types of collaterals and guarantee are set out below:
+The loans to customers are all collaterals-backed entrusted loans, the gross amount of entrusted loans based on the type of collaterals are set out below:

-2019 HK\$'000 2018 HK\$'000

-Collaterals-backed: - Real estates - Equity interests 12,784 - 34,332 20,602
+2020 HK\$'000 2019 HK\$'000 Real estates 13,875 12,784

-12,784 54,934